Sneezing after sex is a curious and relatively rare phenomenon that has intrigued both medical professionals and the general public alike.

 Various strategies and treatments can help manage sneezing after sex:

-4. Stress management and relaxation techniques: As psychological factors can contribute to sneezing after orgasm, stress management and relaxation techniques such as deep breathing exercises, progressive muscle relaxation, and mindfulness meditation can be helpful in alleviating the issue.
+- Stress management and relaxation techniques: As psychological factors can contribute to sneezing after orgasm, stress management and relaxation techniques such as deep breathing exercises, progressive muscle relaxation, and mindfulness meditation can help alleviate the issue.

 References